mean00/swindle/README.md

 Why ?
 =====

-Because it's fun to play with rust.
+Because it is not tied to Arm (same code fine for CH32V3x/RISCV) Because it's fun to play with rust.

 Additionnaly, the structure of the gdb rust parser is simpler than the one from blackmagic and easier to modify to add support for things.

-Since under the hood FreeRTOS is used, you can connect a LCD screen or whatever.
+Since under the hood FreeRTOS is used, you can spawn threads and use them to handle a LCD screen or whatever.

 Quick FAQ
 ==================